CSLC 20301: Introduction to Linguistics (Fall)

-This course covers sociolinguistic theories in relation to second/foreign language acquisition and teaching.
-Students examine spaces where language and culture come together to affect our interactions, concentrating on areas particularly important to language teaching, learning, and usage.
+In this course, you will learn sociolinguistic theories in relation to language acquisition and teaching.
+You will also examine those places where language and culture come together to affect our interactions, concentrating on areas particularly important to language teaching, learning, and usage.

-This course provides an overview of the principles of language structure, the processes of first and second language acquisition, and the issues involved in assessing language proficiency with special attention paid to the application of linguistic knowledge to the multilingual and multicultural school setting.
-(Pre-Requisite: CSLC 20301)
+In this course, you will explore an overview of the principles of language structure, the processes of first and second language acquisition, and the issues involved in assessing language proficiency.
+You will be asked to pay special attention to the application of linguistic knowledge to the multilingual and multicultural setting.